 - 1. Enjoy the honeymoon period.

-- 2. Never more than 1-2 at a time.
+- 2. Limit to 1-2 at a time.

 - 3. Accept these opportunities gratefully, but with a term limit.

 - 4. Service commitments to prioritize:

 - a) Service aligns with career goals

 - b) Service aligns with goals of a key mentor or your team